prajnan93/kubric-flow/README.md

 # Convert Kubric Optical flow Dataset

 A script to convert .tfrecords of the Kubric Optical Flow Dataset to MPI Sintel Directory Structure.
-This directory structure makes it possible to write a `PyTorch Dataloader` for Kubric 'movi-f' split optical flow data.
+This directory structure makes it possible to write a `PyTorch Dataloader` for Kubric 'movi-f' forward and backward optical flow maps.

 A PyTorch Dataloader is also provided in the EzFlow Optical Flow Library: https://github.com/neu-vi/ezflow
 ___